How to know (for sure) if someone is a high performer

 You’ll want to ensure your employees — both star performers and others — are working toward what matters.

-Never has it been more important to create a powerful mission statement that gives your employees a WHY to come into work!
+Never has it been more important to create a powerful mission statement that gives your employees a WHY to come to work!

-High performers are magnetised to companies who recruit well.
+High performers are magnetised to companies that recruit well.

 They want to know they’re joining a quality team that will recognise their contributions and help them grow.